Jemimahosei/CornellSOUP/design-plan/design-journey.md

     - She loves a website that has color and lots of images - thinks this would be fitting for the site for the organization
     - Thinks the age-group of people the organizaition is intended for should influence the design of the site - says we should design the site for college students, tailor it to them and their needs

-**Interviewee 3:**

-TODO: tell us a bit about your participant
-Meghan is a junior at Cornell

-TODO: copy interview questions
-TODO: take notes inline with questions

-TODO: add additional interviewees as needed

 **Interviewee 4:**